EC Kitzbühel

-EC Kitzbuhel is an ice hockey team in Kitzbühel, Austria.
+EC Kitzbuhel is a professional ice hockey team in Kitzbühel, Austria.

 History

 The club was founded in 1910.
 From 1965–1973, Kitzbuhel played in the Erste Bank Eishockey Liga, the top level of ice hockey in Austria.
 In their eight seasons there, the club never finished higher than third place, and in 1973, they were relegated to the Austrian Oberliga.
 In the 2014–15 season, the club joined the Inter-National League.
 After the dissolution of the competition, the club joined the Alps Hockey League for the 2016–17 season.